 When cooking the flan, I like to add an anise star and two cinnamon sticks to the milk to intensify the spice flavor.

 Make the eggnog in advance!
-Eggnog gets better with time; it gets thicker and silkier, and the flavors meld together more uniformly.
+Eggnog improves with time; it thickens and becomes silkier, and the flavors meld more evenly.

 Storing Instructions